-The exact causes of the acquired genetic mutation seen in MF are not yet known.
+The causes of the acquired genetic mutation seen in MF are not yet known.

-- MF can develop from other myeloproliferative diseases such as polycythemia vera (PV) or essential thrombocythemia (ET) and is then designated secondary or "post" PV or ET MF. - Researchers are exploring the link between myelofibrosis and various gene mutations, such as JAK2, CALR, and MPL. - Exposure to petrochemicals and radiation may increase risk for developing myelofibrosis. - Primary MF carries a worse prognosis than secondary MF.
+- MF can develop after other myeloproliferative diseases such as polycythemia vera (PV) or essential thrombocythemia (ET) and is then designated as "secondary MF," which may also be referred to as "post-PV MF" or "post-ET MF." - Researchers are exploring the link between myelofibrosis and various gene mutations, such as JAK2, CALR, and MPL. - Exposure to petrochemicals and radiation may increase risk for developing myelofibrosis. - Primary MF carries a worse prognosis than secondary MF.